Creuna-Oslo/ui-team-meta/tools-of-quality.md

 ## Onboarding

-Onboarding must be as easy as:
+Onboarding a developer must be as easy as:

 1. Being given access to required sources (documentation, repo etc.)
 2. Pulling, aquiring dependencies, building, running the application(s)